composer/composer/doc/01-basic-usage.md

 ### The `require` Key

 The first (and often only) thing you specify in `composer.json` is the `require` key.
-You're simply telling composer which packages your project depends on.
+You're simply telling Composer which packages your project depends on.

     {